HSBC boss scores bumper farewell pay package as bank profits rise

-LONDON, Feb 20 (Reuters) - HSBC has awarded departing Chief Executive Stuart Gulliver a 6.1 million pounds ($8.51 million) pay package for his final year in charge, teeing up a possible clash with investors who have challenged the lender’s largesse for years.
+LONDON (Reuters) - HSBC (HSBA.L) has awarded departing Chief Executive Stuart Gulliver a 6.1 million pounds ($8.51 million) pay package for his final year in charge, teeing up a possible clash with investors who have challenged the lender’s largesse for years.

 Gulliver, who is leaving the bank after more than 37 years’ service including seven years at the helm, earned an annual bonus of 2.1 million pounds in 2017 on top of 3.9 million pounds in salary, allowances and benefits.